-Jext® is the medicine your child has been given by your doctor to help treat their anaphylaxis.
+Jext® is the medicine you have been given by your doctor to help treat your anaphylaxis.

-Your doctor has given your child Jext® because their body reacted badly to something in the past, such as a type of food or an insect sting.
-In other words, they had an allergic reaction to something.
+Your doctor has given you Jext® because your body has reacted badly to something in the past, such as a type of food or an insect sting.
+In other words, you had an allergic reaction to something.

-They may react again in the future to whatever it is that their body doesn’t like.
-There is also a chance that next time your child might have a more severe allergic reaction called an anaphylactic reaction.
+You may react again in the future to whatever it is that your body doesn’t like.
+There is also a chance that next time you may have a more severe allergic reaction called an anaphylactic reaction.

 Jext® contains a liquid, which works quickly while you wait for the ambulance.
 This liquid is a medicine called adrenaline.
-Jext® automatically injects the adrenaline into your child’s body.
-But don’t worry as you will learn later, Jext® is easy to use, and your child won’t see the needle going into their body.
+Jext® automatically puts the adrenaline into your body.
+But don’t worry as you will learn later, Jext® is not hard to use, and you won’t see the needle going into your body.

-It is encouraged that you and your child regularly test your knowledge about your Jext® so we’ve put a handy quiz together.
+It is encouraged that you regularly test your knowledge about your Jext® so we’ve put a handy quiz together.